spacemeshos/testnet-guide/ffnet.md

 6. Start the app again, enter `7153` as part and Proceed to set up wallet and smeshing.
 [Follow this guide](/guide/setup) for step by step instructions.

-> You should start getting your first smeshing reward in 24-49 hours from the time you finish the smeshing setup.
+> You should get your first smeshing reward in 24-49 hours from the time you finished the smeshing setup.
 Just leave the app open (minimize the main window) until you get your first reward.

 ## Getting some Smesh